-We´ll use phpMyAdmin to create our database and user.
+We will use phpMyAdmin to create the database and user to setup WordPress locally.
 You can access phpMyAdmin anytime when WampServer is running via http://localhost/phpmyadmin/ or by clicking the phpMyAdmin link on the WampServer welcome screen at http://localhost/.
 If it asks you for a user name add “root” in the login box and leave the password field empty.

-Important: don´t copy the database name and username from this article.
+Important: don’t copy the database name and username from this article.
 Use your own secure names instead.
-If you already installed WordPress on a live server, we recommend you to use the same database name and user for yor local instance.
+If you already installed WordPress on a live server, we recommend that you should use the same database name and user for your local instance.

-In phpMyAdmin, select the Databases tab in the top menu, write your database name in the input field and hit the Create button.
+Now when you open phpMyAdmin, select the Databases tab in the top menu, write your database name in the input field, and hit the Create button.

 Your new database will now show up in the list of available databases.
 Click on the name of your database.
 This will open your database settings panel.

-Select the Priviliges tab from the top menu and click on the Add user on the bottom of the page.
+Select the Privileges tab from the top menu and click on the Add user at the bottom of the page.
 A form will pop up with three fields:

-Verify that your newly created database is selected.
+Make sure to verify that your newly created database is selected before proceeding further.

-Don´t select any Global priviliges – our user only needs access to the WordPress database.
+Don´t select any Global privileges – our user only needs access to the WordPress database.

-If you´re hosting your WordPress site on a shared server, you´ll only get access to the public_html folder of your own website.
-However, with WampServer we have a complete server at our disposal.
-We can create as many websites as we want and install as many instances of WordPress as necessary.
+However, when you install WordPress locally on Windows, you will have a complete server at your disposal.
+You can create as many websites as we want and install as many instances of WordPress as necessary.

-In a WampServer envireonment, each site is called a project.
+In a WampServer environment, each site is called a project.
 Creating a project is as simple as creating a new directory in the www folder.
-By default the directory is located in C:wampwww
+By default the directory is located in C: wamp

 Browse to the www-folder and create a new directory using the name of your website.